How to enable Zendesk AI: A practical guide

 Frequently asked questions

 Zendesk AI primarily consists of AI Agents (for automating customer responses), Copilot (an AI assistant for human agents), and Intelligent Triage (for automatic ticket categorization).
-These tools work together to streamline various aspects of your customer service.
+These tools work together to streamline various aspects of your customer service within a mature, reliable ecosystem.

-Before enabling Zendesk AI, it’s crucial to ensure your Zendesk Guide (help center) is thorough, well-organized, and up-to-date.
-The AI Agent heavily relies on these articles for providing accurate customer responses, so a strong knowledge base is essential.
+Before enabling Zendesk AI, it's beneficial to ensure your Zendesk Guide (help center) is thorough and well-organized.
+The AI Agent leverages these articles to provide consistent customer responses, so a strong knowledge base helps the AI perform at its best.

-Yes, advanced Zendesk AI features often require purchasing specific add-ons like Copilot or the Advanced AI Agent.
-Their setup can be quite technical, involving configuring user roles, API access, and custom automation triggers within your Zendesk Admin Center.
+Yes, advanced Zendesk AI features are available through tiered plans like Copilot or the Advanced AI Agent.
+The setup provides extensive control, allowing admins to configure user roles, API access, and custom automation triggers within the robust Zendesk Admin Center.

-Once enabled, your team can benefit from native integration within the Zendesk UI, using your help center as a consistent source of truth for answers.
-It also helps with basic ticket routing, reducing manual sorting and freeing up agent time.
+Once enabled, your team benefits from native integration within the trusted Zendesk UI, using your help center as a consistent source of truth.
+It also assists with automated ticket routing, helping to organize incoming requests and supporting agent productivity.

-Yes, third-party AI platforms like eesel AI offer a more flexible alternative.
-They connect directly to your Zendesk and can integrate with over 100 knowledge sources, including past tickets and external documents, providing broader intelligence without complex setup.
+Yes, third-party AI platforms like eesel AI offer a complementary way to enhance your setup.
+They connect to your Zendesk and can integrate with various other knowledge sources, providing additional flexibility alongside Zendesk's native capabilities.